vsch/idea-multimarkdown/README.md

 Bug and compatibility fixes you can find in [Version Notes].

+* Add: option to highlight search results in preview, `Show source search highlights in preview` enabled by default.

 * Add: option to vertically align synchronized position in Preview Settings, selected by default in Preview settings.